Skip to main content

 The catch: No structured app experience (the website is functional but not slick), no direct instructor feedback, and you need self-discipline to follow the course without the gamification that apps provide.

 My verdict: If you can find the motivation to follow a curriculum without hand-holding, Justin Guitar is the single best place to start.
-Spend 3 months here before paying for anything.
+Spend 3 months here before paying for anything, then compare your progress against our 90-day guitar learning timeline.

 Visit Justin Guitar →